On Sets of Periodic Orbit Lengths in Finitely Presented Dynamical Systems: Introduction

 Suppose $X$ is a compact metric space.
 We say a homeomorphism $f:X\to X $ is \textit{expansive} if there exists a constant $\varepsilon>0$ such that for any $x\neq y\in \Omega$, there exists an $n\in\Z$ such that We call $\varepsilon$ an \textit{expansive constant} for $f$.

 If a dynamical system $(Y,f)$ is an expansive factor of an SFT, then we say that it is \textit{finitely presented} (FP).
-In particular, sofic shifts are FP.
+Standard examples of FP systems are sofic shifts and \textit{hyperbolic toral automorphisms}, i.e. diffeomorphisms on $\R^d/\Z^d$ induced by a matrix $A\in \operatorname{GL}_d(\Z)$ with no eigenvalues of modulus 1 \cite{AdlerWeissMarkovPartitions,SinaiMarkovPartitions}.
 We will discuss the definition further in Section \ref{sec-fp}.

 A general dynamical system $(X,f)$ is \textit{topologically transitive} if for every pair of nonempty open sets $U,V\subset X$ there exists an $n>0$ such that

 In particular, if for all nonempty open $U,V\subset X$, the above is true for all $n$ larger than some $N=N(U,V)>0$, we say that $(X,f)$ is \textit{topologically mixing.}